sean2442/jquery.formslider/docs/EXTENDING.md

 The signature of a callback is: callbck(event [, eventArg1 [, ebentArg2 ...]])

 ##### track(source, value, category = null)
 This will trigger a tracking event.
-If the plugin `JqueryTrackingPlugin` was loaded the event will be published to google analytics for ex.
+If the plugin `JqueryTracking` was loaded the event will be published to google analytics for ex.

 ##### slideByRole(role)
-Retrieves slides by `data-role`, depends on plugin `AddSlideClassesPlugin`.
+Retrieves slides by `data-role`, depends on plugin `AddSlideClasses`.

 ##### slideByIndex(indexFromZero)
 Retrieves slides by index.

 ##### slideById(id)
-Retrieves slides by `data-id` attribute, depends on plugin `AddSlideClassesPlugin`.
+Retrieves slides by `data-id` attribute, depends on plugin `AddSlideClasses`.

 ##### configWithDataFrom(element)
 Iterate through @config keys and merge with config if element has "data-#{key}".